Meet the Team

 Katherine Tarlock, MD

-Dr. Katherine Tarlock is a clinician at Seattle Children’s Hospital, an assistant professor of Pediatrics at the University of Washington School of Medicine and a research affiliate at the Fred Hutch Cancer Center.
+Dr. Katherine Tarlock is the director of the High-Risk Leukemia Program at Seattle Children’s, a clinician at Seattle Children’s Hospital, an assistant professor of Pediatrics at the University of Washington School of Medicine and a research affiliate at the Fred Hutch Cancer Center.
 She is an active member of the Myeloid Disease Committee of the Children’s Oncology Group (COG).
 She is also an active member of the New Agents Committee.
 She was the chair of one COG trial for children with relapsed/refractory AML and has another trial in development.
 She is active in research efforts in acute myeloid leukemia (AML), with a focus on development of novel therapies.

 Molly Taylor, MD, MS